Avikai-Soria/Databases-Mini-Project/README.md

 # Databases-Mini-Project
-Assignment for Databases Mini Project by Hananel Zaguri and Avikai Soria
+Assignment for Databases Mini Project by Chananel Zaguri and Avikai Soria